-Saffron – Is it Really Cleopatra’s Beauty Hack for Flawless Skin?
+Saffron is the Cleopatra’s Beauty Hack for Flawless Skin

 Cleopatra has famously been thought of as one of the most beautiful women in history.
 As one of the earliest innovators of cosmetics and beauty rituals, her secrets are still sought after today.

 Without access to the technology and options available today, the ancient beauty queen had to rely on natural solutions to maintain her legendary appearance.
 Well-known for her flawless complexion, Cleopatra is even thought to have used saffron-infused milk baths to lighten and smooth her skin in preparation to meet her suitors.

 Crocus sativus, sometimes thought of as the Red Gold, is most popular for imparting food with its unique flavoring and rich golden hue.
 Historically, saffron has been used for thousands of years to cure a myriad of diseases and injuries.

 Saffron contains more than 150 volatile compounds, among them, manganese, Vitamin C, iron, and potassium and is loaded with antioxidants.
 It is known for its antibacterial, anti-inflammatory, and anti-fungal properties, and is considered by some to be one of nature’s miracle spices.

 Aside from its historical uses for healing, crocus sativus has been a luxury beauty secret utilized by royalty for centuries to keep skin bright and healthy.
 Stay up to date with Saffron Express articles and beauty hacks!

 Thanks to the cultivation and intense harvest process, a full saffron bath is an expense few are able to spring for today but there are still ways to incorporate saffron into your beauty regimen to leave you with skin fit for a queen.